11 Foods That Make People Healthier

 I write about the benefits of apple cider vinegar in my article 9 Benefits of Natural Apple Cider Vinegar.
 I recommend reading it because there are health benefits to taking ACH.

 I add about a cup of chopped cabbage to my salad.
 Some people juice it and claim it helps their digestion.
 However one eats cabbage, it's not too expensive and is large enough to last a good five days in the refrigerator.

 Lemon and Water in the Morning

-This is what I do every morning and my body loves it.
+Every morning I drink lemon water, and my body loves it.
 I drink filtered water with fresh lemon juice.
 I call it "breaking my fast" (using the original meaning of the word "breakfast").

 People tend to feel a little depressed over changing their eating habits.
 It can happen because they can no longer eat at their favorite fast food establishment or munch on their afternoon bag of chips.

 With that, eat a handful or cup of cashews.
-Cashews are filled with minerals and vitamins, but they also contain an amino acid called tryptophan.
+Cashews contain minerals and vitamins.
+They also include an amino acid called tryptophan.
 The amino acid regulates moods, lowers stress levels, and depression.